Nottingham Open: Emma Raducanu continues Wimbledon prep with win to book quarter-final place

-Emma Raducanu through to Nottingham Open quarters as prep for Wimbledon continues; Raducanu: "It was an extremely tricky match.
-I needed to be on it today because Daria is a really good grass-court player; Watch Jack Draper at Stuttgart Open, live on Sky Sports Tennis from June 10-16
+Emma Raducanu through to Nottingham quarter-finals as Wimbledon prep continues; Cam Norrie suffers shock loss to fellow Brit Jack Pinnington Jones; Watch Jack Draper at Stuttgart Open live on Sky Sports until June 16

 Emma Raducanu's Wimbledon preparations continued with a 6-2 6-2 victory over Ukraine's Daria Snigur to book a Nottingham Open quarter-final place.